wikenator/latex2png/README.md

 |:---:|:---:|
 |![DVI-PNG](dvipng_example.png "DVI-PNG") | ![DVI-PS-PNG](dvipng_asy_example.png "DVI-PS-PNG") |

-   It is recommended to only use the `-a` option if Asymptote code is not used.
+   It is recommended to only use the `-g` option if Asymptote code is not used.

 ### Asymptote Image Sample
 Code: